Substance P: Cell growth, proliferation, angiogenesis, and migration

-Clinical significance of the SP-NK1R
+Clinical significance

 Quantification in disease

 Elevation of serum, plasma, or tissue SP and/or its receptor (NK1R) has been associated with many diseases: sickle cell crisis; inflammatory bowel disease; major depression and related disorders; fibromyalgia; rheumatological; and infections such as HIV/AIDS and respiratory syncytial virus, as well as in cancer.

 When assayed in the human, the observed variability of the SP concentrations are large, and in some cases the assay methodology is questionable.
 SP concentrations cannot yet be used to diagnose disease clinically or gauge disease severity.
 It is not yet known whether changes in concentration of SP or density of its receptors is the cause of any given disease, or an effect.